sansecio/sansec-intel-query/README.md

 ## Response

 A response contains zero or more detections.
 A "detection" is a change in our registered malware status for a particular store.
-It can be triggered one of these events:
+It can be triggered by one of these events:

 1. Malware code is either added to or removed from a store.
 When a new malware is injected, it will trigger a new injection.
 When an infected store is down for maintenance and serves an empty page, it will trigger a new detection ("all clear")
 2. Sansec adds or removes signatures that may trigger for a particular store.
-For example, when we change the confidence level for a particular signature from "experimentel" to "accturate", it will produce new detections.
+For example, when we change the confidence level for a particular signature from "experimental" to "accurate", it will likely produce new detections.

-Either the detected suspicious code has changed, or the confidence that we have in the detection.
-When neither code or confidence changes, no new detections will be registered.

-This means that not all detections are induced by the behavior of scanned stores: our signature confidence may change, which would generate a new detection.
+NB.
+This means that not all detections are induced by the behavior of scanned stores.

 | Param              | Semantic                                                                                                                                                                                                                                            |
 | ------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |